Obituaries for the week of November 15, 2017

 Mr. Emmons is survived by his son, James Henry Emmons, Jr. of Fairhope and his daughter, Donna Lynn Willingham of Spanish Fort; one brother, John (Loretta) Emmons of Bay Minette, Ala.; two grandchildren, Jennifer S. Fowler (Justin) and Bradley T. Henderson (Gabby) and four great-grandchildren, Alissa, Bryce, Malica and Rayley.

-Funeral services will be held Friday, November 10, 2017 at 10 a.m. at Petty-Eastside Chapel in Atmore, Ala. with Rev. Richard Ullo officiating.
-Interment will follow at Bay Minette City Cemetery.
+Funeral services were held Friday, November 10, 2017 at 10 a.m. at Petty-Eastside Chapel in Atmore, Ala. with Rev. Richard Ullo officiating.
+Interment followed at Bay Minette City Cemetery.

-The family will receive friends Friday, November 10, 2017 9 a.m. until service time at the funeral home.
+The family received friends Friday, November 10, 2017 9 a.m. until service time at the funeral home.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.